exceptionaljs/exapp/README.md

 License
 -------

-exapp.js has been released to public domain, [see unlicense.org](http://unlicense.org/).
+exapp.js has been released into the public domain, [see unlicense.org](http://unlicense.org/).